Seismic Tomography with Random Batch Gradient Reconstruction: Introduction

 \section{Introduction}

 Seismic tomography can provide crucial information by computing images for the subsurface structures of Earth at different scales, and the understanding of tectonics, volcanism, and geodynamics \cite{Aki1976, Romanowicz1991, Rawlinson2010, Zhao2012a}.
 Wave-equation-based seismic tomography solves the nonlinear high-dimensional optimization problem iteratively for velocity models by computing seismograms and sensitivity kernels in complex models \cite{Tromp2005, Liu2008, Liu2012, Tong2014a}.
 Successful applications include imaging the velocity models of the southern California crust \cite{Tape2009, Tape2010}, the European upper mantle \cite{Zhu2012}, {the North Atlantic region \cite{Rickers2013}, and the Japan islands \cite{Simute2016}}.
-The performance of seismic tomography is restricted by how accurate and efficient one can compute synthetic seismograms and sensitivity kernels, which are used to construct descent directions of velocity models for iterations.
-The velocity models live in a high-dimensional space, making it challenging to compute its descent directions, known as the curse of dimensionality.
+The performance of seismic tomography is restricted by how accurate and efficient one can compute synthetic seismograms and sensitivity kernels \cite{Tromp2005}, which are used to construct descent directions of velocity models for iterations.
+The computation of the synthetic seismograms could be extremely expensive for large-scale and high-frequency 3-D simulations, and the velocity models live in a high-dimensional space, making it challenging to compute its descent directions and find the global minima, known as the curse of dimensionality.
+There have been recent research works aiming to overcome the challenge, \eg, using a randomized optimizer to search the global minima \cite{LiLinYa:14}, and using the Wasserstein metric to improve the convexity \cite{qiu2017full,YangEng2018}.

 Stochastic gradient descent (SGD), frequently used in training deep neural networks, has been proved to be efficient in solving high-dimensional optimization problems.
 Note that a common gradient descent needs to accurately compute gradients in high dimensions at each iteration, which can be computationally prohibitive and stuck in bad local minima, while SGD can perform better in overcoming these issues illustrated, for example, by the Adam method \cite{kingma2014adam}.
 Motivated by the success of SGD, we propose to solve the high-dimensional optimization problem in seismic tomography by constructing descent directions of velocity models using the random batch method (RBM), recently proposed for computing dynamics of interacting particles \cite{jin2020random}.